Silic0nS0ldier/tspm-concept/DRAFT_1.md

 To discourage the special kind of dependency hell that is having 10+ versions of the same dependency, duplicates will prompt a warning.

+### Development Dependency Offset

+To help prevent vulnerable or old versions of dependencies being used in the project development dependencies will not be considered in the initial dependency graph resolution.
+Development dependency resolution is then conducted with the already resolved dependencies acting as semver pinned versions.

+This offset will cause dependency resolution failures in projects with dependencies that are unable to handle duplicates.

 ## Directory Structure

 The directory structure has been designed to be consistent and predictable.
 The below chart illustrates this.